aroranipun12/Coding-Interview-101/README.md

 # Coding-Interview-101
-A list of 450 Questions to master Data Structures and Algorithms for Coding Interviews I add about 10 solutions everyday to the repository.
+A list of 450 Questions to master Data Structures and Algorithms for Coding Interviews.
+I add about 10 solutions everyday to the repository.
 All the solutions are most optimal solutions.
 This List is compiled by [Love Babbar](https://www.youtube.com/channel/UCQHLxxBFrbfdrk1jF0moTpw)